mozilla-services/merino-py/docs/dev/index.md

 ## Recommended Tools

-WIP
-Optional, but may be useful to link to some tools we use in this project.
+WIP  - Optional, but may be useful to link to some tools we use in this project.

 ## Recommended Reading

-WIP
-May be valuable to link some docs here
+WIP - May be valuable to link some docs here.
+Somewhat redundant as these readings are recommended ad hoc though the individual doc pages.